ShiRitika/FurnitureWebsite/README.md

 - Setup of  React-js, material-UI installation.
 - Setup ES Lint and identifying its error and resolving them.
 - writing clean and structure code.
+- How to use props.
+- include useParams.
+- implementation of filter & Map function.
+- React Routing with link , path, params etc.

 # Getting Started with Create React App